 Let's examine the inventory of Cory's Tequila Co.
 (CTC) to see how the different inventory valuation methods can affect the financial analysis of a company.

 Average cost inventory costing method recalculates an item's cost at each receipt by averaging the actual cost of the receipt with the cost of the current inventory.

 For example, if one share of Company A's stock is purchased on June 1 for $50.00, again on June 15 for $35.00, and again on Aug 10 for $40.00, the average- cost method assumes that three stocks were purchased for an average cost of $41.67.
 This number is arrived at by adding $50.00 + $35.00 + $40.00 and dividing the sum by 3, because there are three stocks in the pool.

-A priority queue is a variation on the queue which does not qualify for the name FIFO, because it is not accurately descriptive of that data structure's behavior.
-Queueing theory encompasses the more general concept of queue, as well as interactions between strict-FIFO queues.
+A priority queue is a variation on the queue that does not qualify for the name FIFO, because it is not accurately descriptive of that data structure's behavior.
+Queuing theory encompasses the more general concept of queue, as well as interactions between strict-FIFO queues.

 Periodic versus perpetual systems:

 There are fundamental differences for accounting and reporting merchandise inventory transactions under the periodic and perpetual inventory systems.
 To record purchases, the periodic system debits the Purchases account while the perpetual system debits the Merchandise Inventory account.
 To record sales, the perpetual system requires an extra entry to debit the Cost of goods sold and credit Merchandise Inventory.
 By recording the cost of goods sold for each sale, the perpetual inventory system alleviated the need for adjusting entries and calculation of the goods sold at the end of a financial period, both of which the periodic inventory system requires.
 In Perpetual Inventory System there must be actual facts and figures.